menu icon

 banana split ingredients, banana ice cream, vanilla ice cream, bananas, whipped cream, chocolate sauce, sprinkles, chopped nuts, cherries.

 Bananas: forms the split in the banana split.
-Use bananas that are ripe but not to ripe and without any brown spots.
+Use bananas that are ripe but not too ripe and without any brown spots.

-Banana ice cream: I use my own home made banana ice cream to really elevate the banana flavour in this banana split.
-You could use store brought banana ice cream if you can get it, or subistute with your favourite ice cream flavour that pairs well with banana such as chocolate or strawberry, either store brought or homemade.
+Banana ice cream: I use my own home made banana ice cream to really elevate the banana flavor in this banana split.
+You could use store-bought banana ice cream if you can get it or substitute it with your favorite ice cream flavor that pairs well with banana such as chocolate or strawberry, either store-bought or homemade.

 Vanilla ice cream: Normally I would make my own easy vanilla ice cream recipe but I was running short on time, so this time I used store brought.
-You could substitute with your other favourite ice cream flavours that pair well with banana, such as my chocolate or strawberry.
+You could substitute with your other favorite ice cream flavors that pair well with bananas, such as my chocolate or strawberry.

 Chopped nuts: give some crunch and texture to this desert.
-I used chopped peanuts but you can use whatever nuts your prefer, or leave them out all together.
+I used chopped peanuts but you can use whatever nuts you prefer, or leave them out altogether.

 Sprinkles: are a fun addition to this dessert.
-I used hundreds and thousands for a fun pop of colour but you can use whatever sprinkles you like, or leave them out all together.
+I used hundreds and thousands for a fun pop of color but you can use whatever sprinkles you like or leave them out altogether.

 Maraschino cherries: are the literal cherry on top of this dessert, and help give it the classic look.
 I had a little trouble sourcing the maraschino cherries, I eventually found them in a liquor store in the cocktail section.